PaulESantos/paulefren/content/_index.md

 ---

 My name is Paul.
 You can know more about me on the [about](/about/) and [my vitae](/content/vitae/) pages.
-This blog will cover themes like statistics, data management, and data visualization using R programming language.
+This blog will cover themes of basic statistics, data management, and data visualization using R programming language.

-All pages not under the root directory of the website are listed below.
-You can also visit the list page of a single section, e.g., [posts](/post/), or [turorials](/note/).
+You can visit the list page of a single section, at [posts](/post/), or [note](/note/).

+Hola soy Paul Efren.
+Puedes obtener más información de mi persona revisando este enlace [about] (/about/) y leyendo mi [cv](/content/viate/).
+A través de este blog intento compartir material que cobra temas de estadística básica, manejo y visualización de datos utilizando el lenguaje de programación de [R](https://cran.r-project.org/bin/windows/base/) y las herramientas del [RStudio](https://www.rstudio.com/).

+Iré agregando material cada 15 días.